Work from home stuffing envelopes and getting paid is often portrayed as a job suitable for people desirous or needing to work from home.

 Effectively, such offers are scams, and they need to be understood as such instead of turning from one such contract to another thinking that such jobs are indeed legitimate and available, waiting to be discovered.

-Why Working From Stuffing Envelopes Jobs Are No Longer Around
+Why Work From Home Stuffing Envelope Jobs Are No longer Around

 To be honest, such jobs did exist previously.
 The companies used them for sending fliers to their former customers, or potential customers.

 At times, the companies used them for sending reports or notices of any corporate or general meetings or other seasonal greetings to shareholders.